Avoidant people are difficult to deal with.

 They simply can’t deal with people who always rely on others to help them and seek reassurance.

-The explanation?
 They don’t understand them.
-That’s why it’s important for you to understand them first, especially if you want them to pursue you.
+That’s why it’s important for you to understand them first, especially if you get an avoidant to chase you.

 - Don’t rely on others for your happiness.

 - Don’t ask for help if you can do it alone.

 - Make your own decisions without asking others.

 4. Give them their much-needed space

 If you still want an avoidant person to chase you romantically, you have to arm yourself with a lot of patience.